BxNxM/rpitools/PROGRAMMERS_GUIDE.md

 `-- myscript.bash
 ```

-Here we have a script what we want to use from everywhere `myscript.bash`, but we don't wan't to know where it is exactly.
+Here we have a script what we want to use from everywhere `myscript.bash`, but we don't want to know where it is exactly in a file system.
 SO we want to expose that.

-> NOTE: The indicator file `helloworld.rpitools` should be next to the script what we want to expose.
+> NOTE: The indicator file `helloworld.rpienv` should be next to the script what we want to expose.

 #### helloworld.rpienv